stdevPavelmc/mailad/INSTALL.md

 If your setup use a proxy without username and password authentication just omit the "user:password@" part in the lines above, like this: `http://proxy.enterprise.cu:3128/`

+Remember to substitute `user`, `password`, `proxy.enterprise.cu` (proxy server fully qualified domain name) and `3128` (port) with the correct values for your environment.

-## Initial setup
+## Initial Setup

-Just update and upgrade your system, install two dependencies and clone this repository under `/root`, like this:
+Just update and upgrade your system, install dependencies and clone this repository under `/root`, like this:

 **Warning! the recommended branch for productions environments is the master branch, don't use any other branch on production!**